Welcome to WHITEHAWK STUDIOS

 ‘So, what is the deal?’

 ‘Next I think will be to search all the residential security cameras near George and Mary Archer’s home.
-He would need a warrant for access to neighbourhood private video data.
+He would need a warrant for access to neighborhood private video data.

 Perhaps.
 Maybe.
 Possible.